fonske/SMA-Modbus-energy-management-system/README.md

 <img width="1526" alt="image" src="https://github.com/user-attachments/assets/7e187848-4cfc-46bc-83fe-bed33e142076" />

-The file SENSORS.YAML contains al the sensors I had to create in addition to already existing sensors.
+The file SENSORS.YAML contains all of the the sensors I had to create in addition to already existing sensors.
 You will need to create them in your configuration.yaml file of your Home Assistant.

-The file SOLAR_FORECAST contains the code to use in an apexchart to make it visual of what is happening during the day.
+The file SOLAR_FORECAST(APEXCHART) contains the code to use in an apexchart to make it visual of what is happening during the day.